Last updated 3/29/2023

-The EPA requires Brownfiels Tribal Response Programs (TRP) to maintain a Public Record available to community members.
+The EPA requires Brownfields Tribal Response Programs (TRP) to maintain a Public Record available to community members.
 The Brownfields Public Record must contain a list of all sites assessed or that have had response actions planned or undertaken by the program.
 There are three sub-categories of records within the TRP: inventory, site specific actions, and quality assurance.

 An inventory includes the timely survey of known and suspected brownfields sites.
 This includes sites where cleanup actions have occurred, brownfields are suspected, or other known brownfield sites.

 Site Specific Actions include Environmental Site Assessments (ESAs) and Cleanup Actions.

 Phase I ESA

 Phase I ESAs are initial investigations into possible signs of contamination or environmental concerns at a site.
 Phase I ESAs include a review of the records about the site, interviews with those knowledgeable about the site and its operation, and a field visit to look for signs of environmental concerns.
 A phase I ESA does not include any environmental sampling.

 Phase II ESA

 A Phase II ESA is a more narrowly focused investigation into possible contaminants of concern.
 Phase II ESAs include sampling of soils, sediments, ground or surface waters, and materials used at the site.
 A Phase II ESA informs what, if any actual contamination is found within the site and can be used to guide future actions.